sivajik34/magento-airflow/README.md

    - Create an Airflow connection with your Magento credentials( System -> Integration -> Add new Integration).

 4. **Create a DAG**:
-   - Set up your order synchronization pipeline for the example DAG in `example_dags/magento_order_sync.py`.
+   - Set up your data synchronization pipeline by referring  to the example DAGs in the `example_dags` directory.

 #### **Requirements:**
 - Apache Airflow 2.x